Parish Elections May 2019

-The Parish Council has several committees:- Traffic Management Committee, Enhancements Committee, Policy and Resources Committee, and Footpaths Committee, which meet every 6 weeks or so.
+The Parish Council has several committees:- Traffic Management Committee, Enhancements Committee, Policy and Resources Committee, and Footpaths Committee, which meet every 2-3 months.
 There is also a Staffing Committee which meets as and when required.

-New Parish Councillors usually attend a training course and members are nominated at the Annual General Meeting in May to represent various local groups including the Allotments Association, Business Focus Group, Ecclian Society, Community Centre, Tourism Bureau, Offley Hay Village Hall, Croxton Playing Fields, Parish Forum, Local Agenda 21 and Farmers’ Market.
+New Parish Councillors usually attend a training course and members are nominated at the Annual General Meeting in May to represent various local groups including the Allotments Association, Ecclian Society, Community Centre, Visit Stafford, Offley Hay Village Hall, Croxton Playing Fields, Parish Forum, Young People

 Each year a sum of money called a ‘precept’ is collected through your council tax.
 This money is used by your parish council to improve facilities and services for local people.
 The parish council also applies for grants and receives money from rents and leases

-The Council Newsletter is published on a quarterly basis.
-Ward members deliver newsletters where possible and Town Councillors and the clerk each have a part of the town to which they deliver.
+The Council Newsletter is published on a bi-annual basis.
+Ward members deliver newsletters where possible and Town Councillors each have a part of the town to which they deliver.

-Eccleshall Parish Council achieved Quality Status in November 2004 and gained re-accreditation in November 2008.
-A Parish Plan was published in July 2004 and a Town Design Statement in May 2006.
+Eccleshall Parish Council published a Parish Plan in July 2004 and a Town Design Statement in May 2006.
 The Parish Council has a web site where information is available and minutes can be viewed.
 There is a series of 12 footpath walks and also a booklet containing a further eight walks.

-The Parish Council supports the Ecclian Society and funds the watering of hanging baskets and mangers in the town during the summer and the purchase of 60 Christmas Trees in December.
+The Parish Council supports the Ecclian Society and funds the watering of hanging baskets and mangers in the town during the summer and the purchase of the town centre Christmas Trees in December.
 Annual events include the Civic Service and Carol Singing.